bsamodro/F5BS/API-Security/APM-API-Security-Part2.md

-## BigIP APM API Security Deployment - Part 1
+## BigIP APM API Security Deployment - Part 2

-#### This document explain how to prepare JWT before use it for API Validation in APM
+#### This document explain how to deploy API Protection Profile and Assign it to VS

 ---